Fast food furry

 This show is released under the Creative Commons Attribution-Noncommercial 3.0 Unported License.

-Welcome to Flash Pulp, episode three hundred and sixty-five.
+Welcome to Flash Pulp, episode three hundred and ninety-six.

-This week’s episodes are brought to you by Tales from the Archive
+This week’s episodes are brought to you by Earth Station One

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, Thomas Blackhall, master frontiersman and student of the occult, finds himself in an unlikely conversation, with a fairy woman and a deaf man, on the lonely banks of the Malhousen River.

 The Weeping Woman: a Blackhall Tale, Part 3 of 3

 Blackhall’s limbs were heavy with memory and heartache as he pulled himself over the side of the tiny rowboat, yet the banshee’s song of tears would not relent.

 It took Wyatt’s guiding hand to keep the frontiersman on course through the fog of sentiment that pooled on his cheeks, but it was not a distant journey to the stone on which she perched, head in hands.